ChaXRium/cv-object-counting-pipeline/Project 2/README.md

 - Section 7 (YOLO training) is the slow one — expect a few minutes on a GPU, much longer on CPU. `yolov8n.pt` pretrained weights download automatically on first run (needs internet once).

-## 5. Before running Section 9 (evaluation)

-Hand-count the coins in a handful of your images and fill them into the `ground_truth` dict in Section 4 — this is what turns the final comparison table and chart into real numbers for your report's evaluation section.

 ## Troubleshooting